Our Native Plant Gardens

 Why Native Plants at the University of Maryland?

 The arboretum and botanical garden is an invaluable resource for Maryland's flagship campus.
-The native plant gardens are used to document, understand and teach about current and regionally important forces of nature and man.
+The native plant gardens are used to document, understand and teach about current and regionally important forces of nature and our impact on the environment.
 The gardens also serve to increase public environmental literacy for a sustainable future.
-The plants in our native plant gardens are grown from seeds collected during plant explorations conducted throughout Maryland.
+For example, the plants in our native plant gardens are sourced from respected local growers or grown from seeds collected and saved on campus.
 The seeds provide a "bank" of locally valuable Maryland plant species and wildflowers.
 The flowers you see will produce seeds to be sown to restore our native plant populations.
-Unlike lawns, native grasses and wildflowers can thrive without watering, mowing or weed killers.
-They are locally adapted to provide food and shelter for wildlife such as migratory birds, insect pollinators, frogs and turtles.
+Our newest buildings on campus support native plant gardens with enhanced landscapes, such as Edward St. John Learning & Teaching Center and the Brendan Iribe Center for Computer Science and Engineering.
+While these landscapes are far more labor intensive than having a turf lawn, the effort supports our campus goals of sustainability and these plants are locally adapted to provide food and shelter for wildlife such as migratory birds, insect pollinators, frogs and turtles.